byronwall/excel-vba-book/book/03-overview-of-basics-of-VBA/03-15-01 entering-the-debugger.md

 The other ways to enter the debugger are by hitting the CTRL+BREAK shortcut.
 If the VBA is at a stoppable point, this will cause an interrupt which gives the same prompt as the error prompt.
 From here, you can hit `Debug`.

-The final approach is to use the Step Into button on the code ot run.
+The final approach is to use the Step Into button on the code to run.
 TODO: is this true?